SchuBu/LaravelProject/readme.md

 hasRole
 ```

+## Setting up the database
+Before you can use database functionality you've to setup your database credentials.
+They'll be configured in the .env file.
+There is a .env.example file you can use as a blueprint.

 ## Additional notes
 This project is using [fontawesome pro icons](https://fontawesome.com/pro).
 The use of fontawesome pro requires a paid license.
 For this reason, fontawesome pro is <u>not</u> part of this project.
 There is also a free fontawesome available.